 - Remove from heat when done, add vanilla and stir.

-- Pour sugar mixture over the cereal and mix well.
-Ensure all of the cereal is moistened evenly,
+- Pour the sugar mixture over the cereal and mix well.
+Ensure all of the cereal is moistened evenly.
+Add in the chocolate chips and mix until even throughout.

-- Pout mixture into pan and press down lightly until it is about 3/4 of an inch thick.
+- Pour mixture into pan and press down lightly using the back of a spoon or measuring cup.

 - Let cool at room temperature for 2 hours